datagrok-ai/public/help/develop/dataframe.md

 `.tags` play key role in platform extensibility, allowing to introduce custom behavior and new data types.

-A column which is already constructed, either by an [initialization from a list][117], or as being part of some dataframe from the beginning, isn't a subject to changing its length without going through an instance of `DG.DataFrame` embodying it.
+A column which is already constructed, either by an [initialization from a list][117], or being part of some dataframe from its creation, isn't a subject to changing its length, if taken standalone.
 This is due to its memory-optimized nature.
-However, the length of columns is changed with [adding rows][] to the dataframe.
+However, the columns length is changed with [adding rows][] to the embodying dataframe.

 #### Semantic type

 A property `.semType` is a string value representing a tag which associates a column data with a logical type.

 An underlying raw data type of a molecule or a peptide is usually just a `string`.
-Semantic typing allows expanding the platform with such rich logical types recognition and understanding with a help of 3-rd party Datagrok packages.
+Semantic typing allows expanding the platform with such logical types recognition and understanding with a help of 3-rd party Datagrok packages.
 For example, [Chem][112] package adds visualizing and handling molecules, including [detecting][111] that a `string` column is of type `Molecule`, computing molecular fingerprints, searching for substructures, ranking by similarity.

-The property `.semType` is a getter to a [tag][114] named `quality`.
+The property `.semType` is a getter to a [tag][114] named `'quality'`.
 This distinct getter is there due to a key role of this tag.

 Learn more about semantic types in this article: [link][109].